 Jessica’s area of research interest is the synthesis between law & religion studies and constitutional theory and philosophical theology.
 This involves research into freedom of thought conscience and religion and related fundamental rights and the legal scope of religious freedom in public life.
+She is currently working on the theoretical basis for freedom of thought conscience and religion in a comparatiave theological context.

 Jessica carries out scholarship research in the field of online learning having led a team to win the Stan Marsh prize for best paper at the Association of Law Teachers’ Conference 2016.